adamhindTESP/Inertia-Rebellion/Docs/Firmware.md

 Stepper timing is driven by:

 - `millis()`-based scheduling
-- Deterministic main loop execution
+- Deterministic loop execution

+The firmware does **not** attempt:
+- Clock discipline
+- ppm-level stability
+- Absolute time synchronization

-This timing model is sufficient to:
+This is sufficient for sideband detection in offline analysis.
-- Establish a known modulation timescale
-- Enable offline phase tracking

-It is **not** intended to provide ppm-level frequency stability or clock discipline.

 ---